|

 the backbone of a community, therefore, enriching them was his high priority.
 So, he devoted his full life for Santali literature.

-special dimension and altogether new style in Santali poetry writings.
+dimension and altogether new style in Santali poetry writings.

 In